S0han/S0han/README.md

 👋 WECOME, TO MY CODE SPACE!

-💻 I’m Kane Pereira, a self-taught Fullstack Software Developer with 2+ years of experience building web and mobile applications.
+💻 I’m **Kane Pereira**, a **Self-taught Fullstack Software Developer** with **2+ years** of experience building Web, Mobile and IoT applications.

-🔭 My background in Electrical Engineering has honed my problem-solving skills and enhanced my ability to understand and improve complex systems.
+🔭 My background in **Electrical Engineering** has honed my problem-solving skills and enhanced my ability to understand and improve complex systems.

 ⚡ When I’m not coding, I enjoy kickboxing, running, and weightlifting.